seL4/docs/Hardware/index.md

-* You can contact the seL4 community through one of our [communication channels](https://sel4.systems/contact/) to ask whether someone is developing such a port or feature already, or if there is general interest in discussing such such a new port or feature;
+* You can contact the seL4 community through one of our [communication channels](https://sel4.systems/contact/) to ask whether someone is developing such a port or feature already, or whether there is general interest in discussing such a new port or feature;

-* If you are in a position to develop the seL4 port or feature yourself, you should follow our [guidelines for contributing kernel code](../projects/sel4/kernel-contribution.html), which details the implications and expectations;
+* If you are in a position to develop the seL4 port or feature yourself, you should follow our [guidelines for contributing kernel code](../projects/sel4/kernel-contribution.html), which details the implications and expectations.

-* You can also contact one of the seL4 Foundation [Endorsed Services Providers](https://sel4.systems/Foundation/Services/) to get commercial support or professional advice to develop such a port or feature (with the same implications and expectations as above for any contributions).

 ### Simulating seL4